CreativeMonke/docs.treasure-find/public/Docs/en/Configuration/configuration-guide.md

 HUGGING_FACE_TOKEN="<hugging-face-api-token>"
 ```

-### Server Port
+## Server Port

 The server operates on port `PORT=5005` by default.

-### Environmental Variables
+## Environmental Variables

 - **SECRET_ACCESS_TOKEN="<jwt-secret-access-key>":** This secret key is crucial for generating JSON Web Tokens (JWT) used for user authentication within the app.
 - **HUGGING_FACE_TOKEN="<hugging-face-api-token>":** This token grants access to the Hugging Face API, which empowers the app with AI-powered features like automated response evaluation.

-### Why HuggingFace?
+## Why HuggingFace?

 The Treasure Hunt app leverages Hugging Face, a leading platform for natural language processing (NLP).
 By integrating with Hugging Face's API, the app can implement AI-powered auto-evaluation of user responses.
-This functionality analyzes user answers and compares them against pre-defined criteria, reducing the need for manual evaluation by admins.
+This functionality analyzes user answers and compares them against pre-defined answers, reducing the need for manual evaluation by admins.